midnightntwrk/lfdt-project-proposals/proposals/XXXX-compact.md

 # Solution
 Compact is a language that is designed to support a range of privacy-preserving smart contract systems.
-It has both an informal language reference (link) and a formal specification in Agda.
+It has both an informal language reference and a formal specification in Agda.
 Both of these specifications are in progress and evolving as the language changes.
 There is also an official implementation in the form of the Compact compiler, and a suite of developer tools forming a Compact software development kit (SDK).